PhilippBlum/2021-ws_do_pb/Ambidextruous_Organization.md

 ---

-# Reasons to transform into an ambidextrous organization
+# Reasons to transform into an Ambidextrous Organization
 * Big and old companies have a hard time innovating
 * The companies must be aware of the situation and see the signals
 * Often its risky to keep the old structure of the company and not changing current paths